travisddavies/computer_vision_notes/depth_and_stereo.md

 ## 4. Object Knowledge
 - With objects that we know about, we can interpret the depth of the image.
 - We know how big the Leaning Tower of Pisa is, so we know that the building is actually far away from the man pretending to hold it
-- Much the same for the other image, we know it's not possible to have this size difference by looking at the bodies of the two women, so we can tell that the smaller women is further away from the camera
+- Much the same for the other image, we know it's not possible to have this size difference by looking at the bodies of the two women, so we can tell that the smaller women is further away from the camera (This technique was used in LOTR for the Hobbits in Shire)

 ![[object_knowledge.png]]

 ## Binocular Stereo
-- This is done by separating an object at different distances and colours so that when you wear 3D glasses, different colours for the separated objects are filtered for one eye and not for the other to trick your brain into thinking that there is some distance with the object.
+- This is done by separating an object at different distances and colours so that when you wear 3D glasses, different colours for the separated objects are filtered for one eye and not for the other(one glass allows red and the other blue) to trick your brain into thinking that there is some distance with the object.

 ![[binocular_stereo.png]]